-a) a professional and personal service office building shall be permitted in the "Residential" designation on those lands located at the north-west corner of Main Street East and Remark Drive.
-The implementing Zoning By-law shall limit the permitted uses on those lands to include only a structure for use as a professional and personal service office and will stipulate the lot and building requirements;

-b) notwithstanding any other policies in this Plan, the implementing zoning by-law shall limit the list of permitted uses on those lands designated "Residential" on the north side of Lakeview Avenue between Industrial Road and Wigle Avenue to include only existing single detached dwellings, existing townhouses and existing and new uses accessory to the residential uses.
-The lot and building requirements for the above permitted uses shall be established in the Zoning By-law.
+- a professional and personal service office building shall be permitted in the "Residential" designation on those lands located at the north-west corner of Main Street East and Remark Drive.
+The implementing Zoning By-law shall limit the permitted uses on those lands to include only a structure for use as a professional and personal service office and will stipulate the lot and building requirements; - b) notwithstanding any other policies in this Plan, the implementing zoning by-law shall limit the list of permitted uses on those lands designated "Residential" on the north side of Lakeview Avenue between Industrial Road and Wigle Avenue to include only existing single detached dwellings, existing townhouses and existing and new uses accessory to the residential uses.
+The lot and building requirements for the above permitted uses shall be established in the Zoning By-law. - c) notwithstanding any other policies in this Plan, the lands within the Prince Albert Street North area shown on Schedule A-2, shall only permit single detached dwellings and semidetached dwellings.